-When it comes to home inspectors, just like every other industry, there are good ones and there are bad ones.
+When it comes to hiring roof inspectors, just like every other industry, there are good ones and there are bad ones.
 It can be really difficult to decipher between the two.
 But here’s the biggest piece of advice I can give you: be at your home and watch the inspector.
 Did he get on your roof or did he do a ladder inspection?

 Did the home inspector get on the roof to make sure the valleys and pipe flashings are correct, that there aren’t missing shingles?
 A ladder inspection is just not sufficient.
 You’re not going to see everything.